Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 One example of this is the [libewf](https://github.com/libyal/libewf) project.
-This library provides access to Expert Witness Format (EWF) images created by many acquisition utilites.
+This library provides access to Expert Witness Format (EWF) images created by many acquisition utilities.
 The project includes tools like `ewfmount` and `ewfinfo` to directly interact with commonly collected `.E01` images.
 In addition to the tools, there are also libraries that can be included in other programs to provide access to EWF images.
-The Sleuthkit can be compilied with `libewf` support, allowing TSK tools to be used directly on `.E01` images with first having to convert them to "raw" format.
+The Sleuthkit can be compiled with `libewf` support, allowing TSK tools to be used directly on `.E01` images with first having to convert them to "raw" format.
 Finally, `pyewf` Python bindings are provided to allow anyone to create scripts using `libewf`